-“Is there any likelihood that you could be pregnant?” she asks and I glare at her.
-She puts her hands up in surrender.
+“Is there any likelihood that you could be pregnant?” she asks, and I glare at her.
+She raises her hands in surrender.
 “Okay, I have to ask.
 By this time tomorrow, it will be gone.”

 “How?”
 I ask in amazement.
-“Doesn’t freedom of speech give them the right to put up anything that they want even if it’s a crock of lies?”
+“Doesn’t freedom of speech give them the right to post anything that they want even if it’s a crock of lies?”

 “No, Ms. Steele, it doesn’t,” she responds.

 “Ana, please.
 How are you going to get it down so quickly?”
 I inquire.

 “I have my ways… and call me Vee.”

 “Okay, Vee, should I wear anything in particular tomorrow?”
 I ask.